vmware/vic-product/installer/docs/SUPPORT.md

 ##### Support Information

-Provide the following information to support if encountering Deployment failures:
+Provide the following information to support if encountering Deployment Stage failures:

 - Hash (MD5, SHA-1, or SHA-256) of the OVA you deployed
 - Deployment method: